My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Late Lunch: Light & Fresh Fuel

 By early afternoon, you’ve worked out on the waves and recouped in the spa… now it’s time for food!
 I recommend making the short walk along the beach to Ola Mexican Kitchen.
-Located in the same complex as American Dream (Friday Midday), opt for a margarita and Ola’s popular tacos.
+Located in the same complex as American Dream (Friday Midday), next door I recommend opting for a margarita and Ola’s popular tacos.
 (I had carnitas and chicken tinga; Mr. V had fish and shrimp.)

 No matter which tacos you choose, you can sit and watch the waves, then take a walk along the beach until the sun starts to go down.

-- A couples massage at Pacific Waters Spa starts from $175.
-You can see the full list of treatments on their website.
+- A couples massage at Pacific Waters Spa starts from $210 pp. You can see the full list of treatments on their website.

 - A 60-minute Sunset Gondola ride starts at $80.
 See more on their website.